a-r-d/a-r-d.github.io/_posts/2017-04-16-introducing-submittal-extractor.markdown

 ## Building a Product

-So I have been wanting to build a Saas app for some time now, and I figured the best way to do it would be to go directly to a potential customer and ask about what kind of problems they had that I could solve with software.
+I have been wanting to build a business to business software product for some time now, and I figured the best way to do it would be to go directly to a potential customer and ask about what kind of problems they had that I could solve with software.
 Maybe that sounds naive, but that is what I did with [Messer Construction](http://www.messer.com/).

+What I ended up with after about 6 months of weekends was [Submittal Extractor](https://submittalextractor.com/).
+In this post I'm going to explain how the product evolved from a prototype to something usable, that solves an actual problem, and has real customers.

+## The Problem

-They told me about a problem that was pretty small in scope: it was slow and labor intensive to pull important information from architectural specification documents.
+Messer told me about a problem that was pretty small in scope: it was slow and labor intensive to pull important information from architectural specification documents.

-Let me explain: when a General Contractor works on a large construction project they work with an architect that will provide a specification document.
-These specification documents are in something called "MasterFormat" and they are often between one and five thousand pages long.
+As background, when a General Contractor works on a large construction project they work with an architect that will provide a specification document.
+These specification documents are in something called "MasterFormat" (which is a standard) and they are often between one and five thousand pages long.
 There are entries in this document called "Submittals" and they need to be pulled out to keep track of because they will require action to be taken.

-#### Let me give you an example of a Submittal:
+#### Here's an example of a Submittal:

 ```
 1.3  SUBMITTALS